-Underwater directions: We dived this on the flow tide so the tide was running up (North) the Sound (Left to right).
-Walk in on pebbles and straight out over boulders onto mud. followed mud down to 15m in disappointing vis.
-When the light ran out finned with the current across muddy sand.
+Underwater directions: We dived this on the flowing tide so the tide was running up (North) the Sound (Left to right).
+Walk in on pebbles and straight out over boulders onto the mud. followed mud down to 15m in disappointing vis.
+When the light ran out finned with the current across the muddy sand.
 Sea Pens and Thorny skates and hundreds of Gobi's...
-Gently ascending to base of a boulder slope at 8m gave some interesting life.
-Old bottles and electrical ceramic jars scattered around and an impressive piece of ship worm riddled timber.
-Swimming at the boundary of the boulder slope and the mud slope we encountered a cable slung across the sound hanging from the boulder slope , covered in life and disappearing into the mud (Note: This is an electrical cable off to Shuna).
-Ascending just after this brings you up at the concrete slip and an easy egress and short walk back to the car park.
+Gently ascending to the base of a boulder slope at 8m gave some interesting life.
+Old bottles and electrical ceramic jars scattered around and an impressive piece of ship worm-riddled timber.
+Swimming at the boundary of the boulder slope and the mud slope we encountered a cable slung across the sound hanging from the boulder slope, covered in life and disappearing into the mud (Note: This is an electrical cable off to Shuna).
+Ascending just after this brings you up to the concrete slip and an easy egress and short walk back to the car park.
 Good site for a training dive.
 Incredibly easy access.

 Site Hazards: Possible boat traffic, low vis when mud disturbed and possible effects of the tide.